Analog model for the BTZ black hole: Introduction

 \section{Introduction}

-In 1981, W. G. Unruh presented a new way of interpreting General Relativity (GR) in terms of systems belonging to other areas of physics~\cite{unruh1981experimental}.
+In 1981, W. G. Unruh presented a new way of interpreting general relativity (GR) in terms of systems belonging to other areas of physics~\cite{unruh1981experimental}.
 This finding opened the way to the discovery of a multitude of systems that exhibit effects with close GR counterparts~\cite{barcelo2011analogue,novello2002artificial}.
-The study of such systems is now generically known as Analogue Gravity.
+The study of such systems is now generically known as analog gravity.

-The Analogue Gravity framework dwells on the fact that disturbances on background states of certain non-gravitational systems are governed by equations of motion which are identical to those of (classical/quantum) fields in curved spacetimes.
+The analog gravity framework dwells on the fact that disturbances on background states of certain nongravitational systems are governed by equations of motion which are identical to those of (classical/quantum) fields in curved spacetimes.
 This allows several aspects of GR, which are not amenable to be directly probed, to be experimentally tested.
-In fact, many ideas proposed in Analogue Gravity have been tested in the last decades.
-For instance, rotational superradiance \cite{torres2017rotational}, cosmological expansion \cite{eckel2018rapidly}, the ringdown of a black hole \cite{torres2019analogue,torres2020quasinormal} and Hawking radiation have been observed \cite{rousseaux2008observation,weinfurtner2011measurement,euve2016observation,steinhauer2016observation,de2019observation,kolobov2021observation}.
+In fact, many ideas proposed in analog gravity have been tested in the last decades.
+For instance, rotational superradiance \cite{torres2017rotational}, cosmological expansion \cite{eckel2018rapidly}, the ringdown of a black hole \cite{torres2019analogue,torres2020quasinormal}, and Hawking radiation have been observed \cite{rousseaux2008observation,weinfurtner2011measurement,euve2016observation,steinhauer2016observation,de2019observation,kolobov2021observation}.
 It is worth mentioning that the analog gravity framework does not allow one to probe dynamical aspects of the theory (those related to the Einstein equations), since the equations of motion governing the analog model have a fundamentally distinct nature.
 In other words, analog gravity models are only concerned with kinematical aspects of curved spacetimes.

-A particular hydrodynamical analogue model for a class of spherically symmetric metrics (which include the Schwarzschild and Reissner-N\"{o}rdstrom spacetimes) has been recently proposed in Ref.~\cite{de2021analogue}.
-That model requires a careful fine tuning of physical parameters of the flow, namely its local velocity and its sound speed.
-The local velocity can be directly set up, in principle, by applying a suitable external force to the fluid.
+A particular hydrodynamical analog model for a class of spherically symmetric metrics (which include the Schwarzschild and Reissner-N\"{o}rdstrom spacetimes) has been recently proposed in Ref.~\cite{de2021analogue}.
+That model requires a careful fine-tuning of physical parameters of the flow, namely its local velocity and its sound speed.
+The local fluid velocity can be directly set up, in principle, by applying a suitable external force to the fluid.
 On the other hand, the local speed of sound is much less amenable of external control since it is determined by the relevant equation of state, which describes the internal forces in the flow and depends on the nature of the fluid.